xfrancv/sele/README.md

 # Demo

-There is a demo which shows how to train selective classifier.
+There is a demo which shows how to a train selective classifier.
 The predictor is the multi-class SVM classifier.
 Then, there are 4 different methods how to construct the selection function.
 The theory behind is outlined [here](http://cmp.felk.cvut.cz/~xfrancv/pages/sele.html).
 In Matlab run

 `example_svm`

-which will train all the selective classifier, it will compare their performance in terms of Risk-Coverage curve and it will visualize them in 2D.
+which will train all the selective classifiera, it will compare their performance in terms of Risk-Coverage curve and it will visualize them in 2D.
 The resulting figures are stored to the folder results/.